hawkinswood/prettygoodsecurity/content/pages/resources/index.md

 ## Router Security

 [RouterSecurity.org](https://routersecurity.org) is dedicated to helping users secure their routers, which are often the first line of defense in home and small business networks.
+Created by security expert Michael Horowitz, this comprehensive resource emphasizes the importance of router security in today's connected world.

+### Why Router Security Matters

+Most people buy a router, set it up, and ignore it for years.
+However, this approach can be dangerous because:

+- If a router gets infected with malware or is maliciously reconfigured, most users would never know
+- There is no anti-virus software for routers
+- Router software/firmware often has significant security flaws affecting millions of devices
+- Compromised routers can lead to serious security breaches

-### Router Security Resources
+### Essential Router Security Checklist

-The site offers comprehensive guidance on:
+RouterSecurity.org provides a comprehensive security checklist.
+Here are the most critical steps:

+1. **Password Security**
-- Default password management
+   - Change the default administrative password
+   - Use strong Wi-Fi passwords (minimum 16 characters)
+   - Change default network names (SSIDs)

+2. **Network Protection**
+   - Enable WPA2 (with AES) or WPA3 encryption
+   - Disable WPS (Wi-Fi Protected Setup)
+   - Turn off UPnP (Universal Plug and Play)
+   - Use password-protected Guest Networks for IoT devices

+3. **Administrative Security**
+   - Disable Remote Administration
+   - Verify no unwanted port forwarding exists
+   - Consider disabling IPv6 if not needed

+4. **Maintenance Best Practices**
-- Router firmware updates
+   - Regularly check for and install firmware updates
-- Network security best practices
-- VPN configuration
+   - Replace routers that no longer receive updates
+   - Back up router configurations after changes

+### Additional Security Measures

+The site also provides advanced guidance on:

+1. **Network Segmentation**
+   - Creating separate networks for different purposes
-- Guest network setup
+   - Isolating IoT devices from main network
+   - Setting up secure guest access

+2. **Monitoring & Maintenance**
+   - Regular router reboots for security
+   - Checking attached devices list
+   - Monitoring DNS settings
+   - Reviewing router logs

+3. **Router Selection**
-- DNS security
+   - Evaluating router security features
-- Network monitoring

-For the most up-to-date router security information and detailed guides, visit [RouterSecurity.org](https://routersecurity.org).

-## Recommended Best Practices

-When using these resources, keep in mind:

-1. Regularly check for updates and new security advisories
-2. Follow recommended security practices from both sources
-3. Always verify your security settings after making changes
-4. Keep documentation of your security configurations
-5. Regularly test your security measures using these tools
+   - Choosing devices with good update histories
+   - Understanding the importance of business-class routers

+For comprehensive router security documentation, tools, and the latest updates, visit [RouterSecurity.org](https://routersecurity.org).
+The site is regularly updated with new security information and maintains a "Routers in the News" section for current security issues.